GreatDevelopers/bakaplan/README.md

 ============

 This software creates seating plan for examinations.
-It provides four different strategies to create saet plan.
+It provides four different strategies to create seat plan.

 REQUIREMENTS:
 ----------------------------